The Beginner's Guide to Cult Cinema

 Andalusian Dog (1928)

-Only 20 minutes long, this short film was a collaboration between director Luis Bunuel and the surrealist painter Salvador Dali.
-It's more a series of scenes than a story and a little grotesque, but very cool, especially considering when it was made.
-One of a kind.
+Only 20 minutes long, this black-and-white short film was a collaboration between director Luis Bunuel and the surrealist painter Salvador Dali.
+It's more a series of strange scenes than a story and a little grotesque, but very cool, especially considering when it was made.
+Definitely one of a kind.

 Harold and Maude (1971)

 Boy meets old lady at a funeral, boy stops faking suicide attempts, and old lady gets herself a little taboo nooky.
 Actually, this black comedy is a very sweet movie full of heart with a lively performance by Ruth Gordon and a killer soundtrack by Cat Stevens.
-Directed by Hal Ashby.
+Directed by Hal Ashby, who also directed the 1979 oddball film Being There starring Peter Sellers.

 Last Tango in Paris (1974)